Damascus Gate: Description

 The Damascus Gate is flanked by two towers, each equipped with machicolations.
 It offers access from the north to the Arab bazaar (souk) in the Muslim Quarter.
 In contrast to the Jaffa Gate, where stairs rise towards the gate, at the Damascus Gate the stairs descend towards the gate.
 Until 1967, a crenellated turret loomed over the gate, but it was damaged in the fighting that took place in and around the Old City during the Six-Day War.
 In August 2011, the Israeli authorities restored the turret, including its arrowslit, with the help of photos taken in the early twentieth century when the British Empire controlled Jerusalem.
 Eleven anchors fasten the restored turret to the wall, and four stone slabs combine to form the crenellated top.

 Directly below the current, 16th-century gate, an older gate is partially visible, thought to have been first erected as a triumphal gate for the visit of the Roman emperor Hadrian in 129/130 CE.
-Italian architect and engineer, Ermete Pierotti, who served under the Jerusalem governor Surraya Pasha (1857–1863), thought the gate to be identical with the 'North Gate' described by Josephus, through which the Jews made a sortie to disturb Titus' first reconnoissance of the city.
+Italian architect and engineer, Ermete Pierotti, who served under the Jerusalem governor Surraya Pasha (1857–1863), thought the gate to be identical with the 'North Gate' described by Josephus, through which the Jews made a sortie to disturb Titus' first reconnaissance of the city.